 Work Phone: [DEBTOR WORK PHONE]

 Debt Settlement Tips

-While sending a debt settlement letter may seem like a worthwhile attempt at lowering one’s debt balance, there are important considerations you (the debtor) should be aware of:
+While sending a debt settlement letter may seem worthwhile to lower one’s debt balance, the debtor should be aware of some important considerations.

-- Make sure you can afford the settlement amount you proposed.
-If the creditor accepts the terms offered, they’ll set a deadline for the final lump sum payment.
-If you don’t pay within this time window, you’ll be on the hook for the total outstanding balance (and you won’t be able to settle the debt again).
+Ensure the proposed settlement amount is affordable.
+If the creditor accepts the proposed terms, they’ll set a deadline for the final lump sum payment.
+If the debtor doesn’t pay within this time frame, the deal will be “off the table,” and the debtor will owe the total outstanding balance.

-- Confirm the debt is real.
-Debt can be sold multiple times, from one collection agency to another.
-Through these exchanges, it’s easy for information regarding the original debt to be lost or distorted.
-You should never pay a debt they aren’t 100% is real.
+Confirm the debt is accurate.
+Debt can be sold multiple times from one collection agency to another.
+Each exchange of information can result in a distortion of the debt balance.
+One should never pay a debt unless they have confirmed it is legitimate.
 To confirm a debt is real, send a debt validation letter to the creditor via certified mail.

-- Identify the age of the debt.
-Debt that is older than seven (7) years old is removed from one’s credit report (and if it isn’t removed, you can use a credit report dispute letter to remove it).
-If the debt is close to the seven (7) year mark, it may be worth waiting it out until the time period is reached.
-In addition to this, each state has its own statute of limitations for debt; if this time has been reached, the debtor will have a valid reason for leaving the debt unpaid should the collector sue.
+Identify the age of the debt.
+Debt older than seven (7) years is removed from one’s credit report.
+And if it isn’t removed, a credit report dispute letter can be sent to the creditor to remove it.
+If the debt is close to the seven (7) year mark, it may be worth waiting until this time period is reached.
+It’s important to note that each state has its own statute of limitations for debt; if the appropriate expiration date has been reached, the debtor will have a valid reason for leaving the debt unpaid should the collector sue.